By the end of this section, you should be able to:

 And if a researcher told the students they would be observed as part of a study on measuring the effectiveness of tutoring, the students might not behave naturally.
 This is called the Hawthorne effect—which occurs when people change their behavior because they know they are being watched as part of a study.
 The Hawthorne effect is unavoidable in some research studies because sociologists have to make the purpose of the study known.
 Subjects must be aware that they are being observed, and a certain amount of artificiality may result (Sonnenfeld 1985).

-A real-life example will help illustrate the experiment process.
+A real-life example will help illustrate the process.
 In 1971, Frances Heussenstamm, a sociology professor at California State University at Los Angeles, had a theory about police prejudice.
-To test her theory, she conducted an experiment.
+To test her theory, she conducted research.
 She chose fifteen students from three ethnic backgrounds: Black, White, and Hispanic.
 She chose students who routinely drove to and from campus along Los Angeles freeway routes, and who had had perfect driving records for longer than a year.
-Those were her independent variables—students, good driving records, same commute route.

 Next, she placed a Black Panther bumper sticker on each car.
 That sticker, a representation of a social value, was the independent variable.
 In the 1970s, the Black Panthers were a revolutionary group actively fighting racism.
 Heussenstamm asked the students to follow their normal driving patterns.
 She wanted to see whether seeming support for the Black Panthers would change how these good drivers were treated by the police patrolling the highways.
 The dependent variable would be the number of traffic stops/citations.